 The Luckies of London scratch map is a high-quality product of excellent value for money.
 You can view the whole assortment also here on Scratch Map.

 I think it is more than just a cool product to document where we have been on our travels.
-They also turn into a piece of beautiful art to hang on the wall at home or in the office.
-And a great gift to buy a travel enthusiast friend before setting off on a bold adventure.
+They also turn into beautiful art to hang on the wall at home or in the office.
+And scratch maps are great gifts to buy a travel enthusiast friend before setting off a bold adventure.